cezaraugusto/chromium-edge-launcher/docs/edge-flags-for-tools.md

-# Chrome Flags for Tooling
+# Edge Flags for Tooling

-Many tools maintain a list of runtime flags for Chrome to configure the environment.
-This file is an attempt to document all chrome flags that are relevant to tools, automation, benchmarking, etc.
+Many tools maintain a list of runtime flags for Edge to configure the environment.
+This file is an attempt to document all edge flags that are relevant to tools, automation, benchmarking, etc.

 All use cases are different, so you'll have to choose which flags are most appropriate.